14 FAM 500

 First-class air accommodations: Generally, the highest class of accommodations offered by the airlines in terms of both cost and amenities.
 It is termed “first-class” by the airlines and by any reservation system.

-First-class steamer accommodations: Includes all accommodation classes above the lowest class, including, but not limited to, suites.
+First-class cruise vessel accommodations: Includes all accommodation classes above the lowest class, including, but not limited to, suites.

 First-class train accommodations: Includes bedroom, roomettes, club service, parlor car accommodations, business-class, or other premium accommodations.